Out of Sample Predictability in Predictive Regressions with Many Predictor Candidates: Implementation and Experimental Properties

 Our power experiments are implemented using a predictor pool of $p=100$ predictors with the first half consisting of autoregressive processes with slopes set at 0.50 and the second half having slopes of 0.95.
-All our experiments are implemented using the covariance structure labelled as ${\bm \Omega}_{2}$ above.
-Outcomes associated with ${\cal D}_{n}^{d}(\mu_{0})$ are collected in Tables 2 and 3 below with a supplementary appendix providing further insights across alternative implementations.
-Table 2 focuses on the scenarios (i), (ii-a) and (ii-b) while Table 3 presents results for the four predictor scenario (iii).
+All experiments are implemented using the covariance structure labelled as ${\bm \Omega}_{2}$ above.
+Outcomes associated with ${\cal D}_{n}^{d}(\mu_{0})$ are collected in Table 2.

-Focusing first on the outcomes in Table 2 we note as expected that power increases towards 100\% as the slope parameters move away from the null (each column of Table 2 corresponds to one pair of slopes, and moving rightwards along the table illustrates power progression for larger departures from the null).
+We note that power increases towards 100\% as the slope parameters move away from the null (each column of Table 2 corresponds to one pair of slopes, and moving rightwards along the table illustrates power progression for larger departures from the null).
 Under DGP(i) empirical powers lie in the vicinity of 100\% for $\mu_{0}\geq 0.40$ and across all slope parameterisations.
 DGP(ii-a) is associated with much weaker signal to noise ratios which as expected translate into much less favourable empirical powers.
 Nevertheless we do note powers as high as 75\% even in this context.
 Here it is important to recall that this DGP consists solely of persistent predictors.
 Had we used the slope magnitudes $(\beta_{an},\beta_{bn})$ instead of $(\beta_{cn},\beta_{dn})$ in this context all empirical powers would have resulted in 100\% or nearly 100\% correct decision frequencies.
 This can also be inferred from the outcomes based on DGP (ii-b) which uses larger slope magnitudes for the same persistent predictor scenario.
 Under $(\beta_{cn},\beta_{dn})=(0.121,0.166)$ which are much lower than the most favourable slope pairs considered in DGP(i) for instance we note empirical power outcomes in excess of 90\%.
-Finally, Table 3 presents power outcomes associated with DGP(iii) that contains four predictors and from which we can again note very favourable estimates in excess of 97\% for $\mu_{0}\geq 0.4$.